-How to Make Friends Denmark When it Feels Like Every Danes’ Dance Card is Full
+How to Make Friends in Denmark When it Feels Like Every Danes’ Dance Card is Full

 Happiness rankings do not always equal friendliness rankings

-Besides being just so darn content, Denmark consistently gets high marks in worldwide quality of life appraisals as well.
+And beyond being just so darn content as a country, Denmark consistently gets high marks in worldwide quality of life appraisals as well.
 Sustainable city planning, clean harbors, faith in leadership, relative income equality, economic stability and an overall family-friendly atmosphere are just some of the reasons life is good here in Scandinavia.
 And can be for you too.
 Move to Denmark and you’ll see.
 But happy, high-quality living doesn’t always equal friendly locals.
 Don’t expect a welcome mat.
 Or an invite.
 Just yet.